To report any changes, increase or decrease, you must complete an interim change form that is available online by clicking here.

 Applications for Public Housing can be submitted online at any time by clicking here.
 We ask that you read the application process instructions before submitting an application.
 After submitting the online application, a second set of documents need to be completed by applicant household members and submitted to the BHA within 10 days.
 The family should carefully read the cover sheet to the second set of application documents to ensure all verifications for family members, proof of income, preference point verifications, proof of assets and other pertinent information are submitted within 10 days of online application.
 Applications with missing or falsified information may be denied.

-If you need help applying, accommodations for assisting applicants with the online application will be made on Wednesday and Friday afternoons in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404) from 1:00pm to 4:00pm.
+If you need help applying, accommodations for assisting applicants with the online application will be made on Tuesday mornings from 9am to 11am and Thursday afternoons from 1pm to 3pm in the BHA Community Building computer lab (1002 North Summitt Street, Bloomington, IN 47404).
 A BHA staff person will be available to assist with applying online.

 The BHA intake officer takes and processes all new applications for both housing programs.
 The BHA is committed to compliance with the Americans with Disabilities Act and the Fair Housing Act.
 Reasonable accommodations and equal access, including but not limited to, limited English proficiency, access to alternative communications such as sign-language interpretation and assistance with filling out application paperwork, will be provided upon request.
 Please contact the Intake Officer at 812-339-3491 Ext.
 133 for more information.
 Once an application is submitted, applicants are placed on a wait list according to the date and time of their application, the size of the unit for which they qualify (Public Housing only) and any local preferences for which they may qualify.
 The wait list for one bedroom units in conventional public housing is up to one year.
 The wait list for two, three, four and five bedroom units is approximately six months.
 The wait list for applicants with current Section 8 applications is six months to one year, or longer.
 There are six local preferences for which applicants can qualify.
 Local preferences are ONLY valid for the head of the household or the co-head of household.
 Dependents cannot qualify as a family for a local preference.

 Have an upcoming inspection?
 Need assistance with preparing for that inspection?
 Below are some tools to help get your unit ready!
-If you need assistance, contact the Step-Up Coordinator, Tara Todd, at (812)339-3491 ext.
+If you need assistance, contact the Step-Up Coordinator, Leon Gordon, at (812)339-3491 ext.
 115 for more information!

 The Bloomington Housing Authority’s goal is to provide local residents with vital information for disaster preparedness.
 Being prepared can reduce fear, anxiety, and physical and material losses that accompany disasters.
 Residents should be ready to evacuate their homes and take refuge in public shelters and know how to care for their basic medical needs.
 We strongly encourage our residents to be informed, make a plan, and prepare a disaster kitbefore a disaster strikes in Monroe County.